Ashung/Android_Res_Export/README.md

 For export bitmap and nine-patch assets, you can choose what dpi will exported in "Android Res Export" - "Preferences" dialog.

-For export vector drawable, you need to install [Node.js](https://nodejs.org/en/) and [svg2vectordrawable](https://github.com/Ashung/svg2vectordrawable) first, you can choose which folder to save vector assets in "Android Res Export" - "Preferences" dialog.
+For export vector drawable, you need to install [Node.js](https://nodejs.org/en/) (8.11.4 LTS or latest version) and [svg2vectordrawable](https://github.com/Ashung/svg2vectordrawable) (2.0.0+)first, you can choose which folder to save vector assets in "Android Res Export" - "Preferences" dialog.

 ## License